 - Model training for large datasets.
 The implementations for most algorithms assume that the entire dataset fits in memory in a single process.
 Extremely large datasets, like those we work with at Indeed, are harder to train.

 Fortunately for us, an excellent machine learning system that meets those needs already exists.
 John Langford, a computer science researcher from Microsoft, possesses a rare combination of excellence in machine learning theory and programming.
-His command line tool, Vowpal Wabbit (VW), implements state–of–the–art techniques for building generalized linear models and includes useful features such as a flexible input data format.
+His command line tool, Vowpal Wabbit (VW), implements state-of-the-art techniques for building generalized linear models, including feature hashing, adaptive bound optimization, normalized online learning, and online importance weight aware updates.
+It also includes useful features such as a flexible input data format.
 VW has garnered a lot of attention in the machine learning community and enjoys success in the industry.

 Benefits of Vowpal Wabbit

 At Indeed, we use VW to build models that help discover new job sites, improve quality of search results, and accurately measure performance of our products.
 VW is convenient for a number of reasons.

 Benefit 1: An input format that makes your life easier

 To feed VW with data, you need to convert that data to a special format first.
 While this format might seem strange, it has many benefits.
 It allows you to split features into namespaces, put weight on a whole namespace, name features, pass categorical features as-is, and even pass text as a feature.
 With VW, you can pass raw text with almost zero prep and train a decent model on it!

 The data format is also less error prone.
 During the prediction phase, you only need to convert prediction features into this format and not into numerical vectors.